OISF/suricata/doc/userguide/setting-up-ipsinline-for-linux.rst

 There are some important points to consider when setting up this mode:

-- The implementation of this mode is dependent of the zero copy mode of AF_PACKET.
-Thus you need to set `use-mmap` to `yes` on both interface.
 - MTU on both interfaces have to be equal: the copy from one interface to the other is direct and packets bigger then the MTU will be dropped by kernel.
 - Set different values of `cluster-id` on both interfaces to avoid conflict.